How to Create a Compelling Nonprofit Vision Statement | Step-By-Step Guide (Tips + Examples)

 Often, nonprofit leaders task marketing and communications staff with finding the right language to express the organization’s vision alone.
 However, for a vision statement to be truly powerful, the vision statement development should be a collaborative process that involves not just leadership and communications staff, but rather a wide array of other internal and external stakeholders.

-Consider conducting interviews or focus groups with your program participants, with your volunteers, donors, board members, and anyone else who has a stake in the future your organization is working to create.
+Consider conducting interviews or focus groups with your program participants, your volunteers, donors, board members, and anyone else who has a stake in the future your organization is working to create.

 Engaging diverse internal and external stakeholders is more time-consuming than simply having the three people from Comms come up with ‘something’, but it’s well worth it for something that encapsulates what your nonprofit is hoping to achieve in the world.
+The process you choose will depend on the size and structure of your organization, but you should aim for it to be comprehensive and realistic.

 Step 3: Think of the right questions

-Asking the right questions will help you uncover what you need in order to craft a great vision statement.
+Asking the right questions will help you uncover what you need to craft a great vision statement.
+Here are some questions you might want to ask:

 • What would an ideal news headline regarding our organization read 20 years from now?